Our verdict

 The Zion 2 offers excellent containment

-"The best part of the sneaker!"
-This is how one expert describes the support that the Jordan Zion 2 gives.
-Another agrees and says that the upper, with its several layers of durable materials, simply "contain a ton of speed, a ton of force."
+We are delighted with the support that the Jordan Zion 2 gives.
+We observed that the upper, which has several layers of durable materials, simply contains a ton of speed and a ton of force.

-To confirm the comment about the heel counter, we also gave it 5 out of 5 (where 5 is the stiffest) in our subjective assessment.
+Confirming the rigidness of the heel counter is our lab test in which we gave it 5 out of 5 (where 5 is the stiffest) in our subjective assessment.

 It must be noted here that the materials are initially stiff.
 Fortunately, they do get better in time and as more games are played.
 Players just have to be patient as they bide the break-in period for this one.